 Study Abroad Opportunities

 Bachelor of Commerce students proceeding to third and fourth year have the opportunity to make application to study abroad for one semester and have the classes applied toward the B.Comm. degree.
 There are opportunities to study in locations including Austria, Australia, Czech Republic, Finland, France, Japan, Mexico, Sweden, Thailand and the United States.
-If you are interested in studying at one of these universities to increase your global and cultural awareness, please contact a Programs Advisor in the Edwards School of Business Undergraduate Office.
+If you are interested in studying at one of these universities to increase your global and cultural awareness, please contact an Undergraduate Programs Advisor in the Edwards School of Business Student & Faculty Services Office.

 For information on study abroad opportunities at the University of Saskatchewan, please visit the Go Abroad website.